This section contains the informed consent information I ask new clients to review and sign consent to after the first session.

 What to expect in counseling with me

-Counseling can seem like a mysterious process, so I want you, as much as possible, to know what to expect.
-Some things you can expect are:
+Counseling can seem like a mysterious process, and indeed there is nothing quite like a counseling relationship.
+With that in mind, I want you, as much as possible, to know what to expect.
+Some of these things are:

-• I place great emphasis on understanding your thoughts and feelings accurately.
+- I will place great emphasis on understanding your thoughts and feelings accurately.

 How to maximize your benefit from counseling

 Counseling is very much a collaborative enterprise, and there is much you can do to contribute to the success of your counseling.
 I urge the following: